Catherine22/IP-Generator/ip-generator/README.md

 ## Features
 1. Generator a random IPv4 address
 2. Verify any given IPv4 address
+3. Subnet

 ## References
 [How to build an Electron app using Create React App and Electron Builder](https://www.codementor.io/randyfindley/how-to-build-an-electron-app-using-create-react-app-and-electron-builder-ss1k0sfer)